bitcoinops/bitcoinops.github.io/_topics/en/uneconomical-outputs.md

   - title: "BOLTs #894 specifies various checks related to uneconomical payments in LN"
     url: /en/newsletters/2021/10/20/#bolts-894

+  - title: "Discussion about removing the dust limit for one particular case"
+    url: /en/newsletters/2021/12/15/#adding-a-special-exception-for-certain-uneconomical-outputs

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Dust attacks (output linking)